Trump presidency gets social with detailed posts, photos

 - ‘Help me kill my wife,’ Monroe man accidentally texts to his former boss

+CNN and other news outlets used DeAgazio’s and other social media accounts to write about what seemed to be an open-air situation room.
+The publicly shared photos showed Trump, illuminated by cell phone flashlights, conducting national security business on the terrace of his oceanfront resort, in an area accessible to dues-paying members.

+White House spokesman Sean Spicer said no classified material was discussed at the dinner table and that the president had been briefed previously and afterward in a secure setting.
+He said the photos on social media depicted Trump and Abe aides discussing the logistics of a press conference they were about to hold.

-Democrats quickly pointed to the security risks the scene at Mar-a-Lago seemed to pose.
-Trump spent much of his campaign hammering opponent Hillary Clinton for her use of a private email server to conduct business while she was secretary of state — something Trump said was not nearly secure enough.
+Yet Democrats said the scene at Mar-a-Lago seemed to pose security risks.
+Trump spent much of his campaign blasting opponent Hillary Clinton for her use of a private email server to conduct business while she was secretary of State, something Trump said was not nearly secure enough.

-“I wonder if Director Comey would consider this careless,” Clinton’s former spokesman Brian Fallon wondered on Twitter, referring to FBI director James Comey, who investigated Clinton’s emails but found no reason to charge her.
+“There’s inconsistency all over the place in terms of how much Donald Trump raised national security on the campaign trail and how he is now operating as president,” said Brian Fallon, who was Clinton’s campaign spokesman.
+“And there’s hypocrisy from congressional leaders who demagogued this issue, constantly accusing Hillary Clinton of doing something that was far less egregious than this very conspicuous departure from security protocols.”

+House Minority Leader Nancy Pelosi wrote on Twitter, “There’s no excuse for letting an international crisis play out in front of a bunch of country club members like dinner theater.”

+That means those who can afford it get special access to Trump, who has dubbed Mar-a-Lago his “Winter White House” and now has traveled there two weekends in a row for official duties.

+“This is all a symptom of Donald Trump continuing to comingle his business ventures with his official government duties,” Fallon said.
+“He’s trying to make Mar-a-Lago more of a destination for paying members and paying diners by bringing state visitors there.”

-After working through the details of their joint response to North Korea, the two world leaders stepped into a wedding being held on Trump’s Palm Beach, Florida, property.
+After working through the details of their joint response to North Korea, the two world leaders stepped into a wedding being held on Trump’s property.
 A guest shot a minute-long video of Trump’s impromptu speech, which was then shared with New York Magazine.

 The groom, Carl Henry Lindner IV, is the son of the chief executive of American Financial Group.
 The elder Lindner gave $100,000 last fall to two super PACs supporting Trump.